Thank you for Subscribing to CIO Applications Weekly Brief

 How can we meet the challenges in track and trace or actual logistics?

-In terms of the track and trace methodology the way that the service providers are able to get the data is in one of two ways: going into the freight carrier’s network and match the actual shipment bill (a transportation I.D. number) or having a physical transponder that’s attached to the shipment physically.
+In terms of the track and trace methodology the way that the service providers are able to get the data is in one of two ways: going into the Freight Management carrier’s network and match the actual shipment bill (a transportation I.D. number) or having a physical transponder that’s attached to the shipment physically.
 The former would be the specific shipment number in your TMS, and from there they access the carriers’ network to see the last milestone reported.
 When carriers, when they pick up they have a milestone reporting update as they do when they unload on a cross dock.